NicolasDenoyelle/dynamic_lstopo/README.md

 Use lstopo the same way as usual + append perf options:
 `lstopo --perf` will display random availables counters on random topology nodes.
-You can describe which counter(s) to display on a specific topology node with `--perf-input`.
+You can describe which counter(s) to display on a specific topology node in a file and give it to `lstopo` with the option `--perf-input`.
 Performance input files syntax is the same as follow:

 ```